Ruach/ruach.github.io/_posts/2021-05-02-register-platform-device-driver.markdown

 ---
 layout: post
-titile: "Linux usb core driver interface
+titile: "How to register platform driver?"
 categories: linux, embedded-linux
 ---
 We will cover how the platform device drivers